 All of these elements mean a better experience for patients with greater comfort and safety.
 Dr De Silva only operates in CQC accredited facilities.

 The aim of a facelift is to rejuvenate the face by restoring drooping soft tissues of the face (malar cheeks, jowls at the jawline), remove excess skin that has become lax, restore the youthful curvature of the neck and jaw-neck angle.

 A good facelift is one that is natural-looking, by this avoids a fake wind-swept appearance that has been characterised by some cosmetic patients in the media.

 Dr De Silva is known for creating a natural look, to do this, he uses specific techniques including a double-layered tightening, modified deep plane technique, hidden incisions and complementary techniques such as facial volume replacement.

-“My objective is for friends and family to notice you looked freshened up and rejuvenated, however not know that you have undergone surgery.”
+“My objective is for friends and family to notice you looked freshened up and rejuvenated, however, do not know that you have undergone surgery.”